FHantke/brave-browser-wiki/Deviations-from-Chromium-(features-we-disable-or-remove).md

 ..TODO..

-## What Chrome features are removed for privacy/security reasons?
+## What Chromium features are removed for privacy/security reasons?

 For a partial list, see the comments in https://github.com/brave/brave-browser/issues/13.